DataDog/integrations-extras/firefly/README.md

 # Firefly

 ## Overview
-Firefly is a Cloud Asset Management solution that helps Cloud teams to discover all their cloud footprint (incl.
-AWS, GCP, Kubernetes, and Datadog), automatically transform resources to Infrastructure-as-Code, detect drifts, and policy violations to make sure their cloud is aligned with its desired state.
+Firefly is a Cloud Asset Management solution that helps Cloud teams discover their cloud footprint (including AWS, GCP, Kubernetes, and Datadog), automatically transform resources to Infrastructure-as-Code, and detect drifts and policy violations to make sure their cloud is aligned with its desired state.
-Firefly helps teams make their Datadog assets immutable, versioned, scalable and monitored by managing them as code in any Infrastructure-as-Code (IaC) tool of their choice.
+Firefly helps teams make their Datadog assets immutable, versioned, scalable, and monitored by managing them as code in any Infrastructure-as-Code (IaC) tool of their choice.

-### Full Cloud Inventory
+### Full cloud inventory
-Get a fully searchable inventory of all Datadog assets, alongside other cloud assets, such as AWS, K8s, GCP, Okta, and more.
+Get a fully searchable inventory of all Datadog assets alongside other cloud assets, such as AWS, K8s, GCP, Okta, and more.

-### Automatic Codification
+### Automatic codification
-Automatically turn a single or multiple Datadog assets into code, including  Terraform, Pulumi, Cloudformation, and CDK.
+Automatically turn single or multiple Datadog assets into code, including Terraform, Pulumi, Cloudformation, and CDK specifications.

-### Detect and Fix Drifts
+### Detect and fix drift
-Get real-time notifications on any discrepancy and fix it as it occurs, directly to your repository.
+Get real-time notifications of any discrepancy between your Infrastructure-as-Code and your actual state of cloud, and push a fix directly to your repository as drift occurs.

-### Detect and Fix Policy Violations
+### Detect and fix policy violations
-Get alerts and fix any policy violation, using pre-made or custom policies, using Firefly unified policy engine, to find hazardous misconfigurations or costly underutilizations.
+Use the Firefly unified policy engine to find hazardous misconfigurations or costly underutilizations, and get alerts on policy violations for both custom and pre-made policies.

 ## Setup

-### Configure Firefly - Datadog Integration:
+### Configure Firefly - Datadog integration
+1. Create a new Datadog application key and API key.
-1. From your Firefly UI, go to: **Settings > Integrations > Datadog**
+2. In the Firefly UI, go to: **Settings > Integrations > Datadog**
-2. In order to create the integration you will have to:
-    * Create a new application key
-      * Copy the application key and paste it into the dedicated line
+3. Copy the application key and paste it into the dedicated line.
-    * Create a new API key
-      * Copy the application key and paste it into the dedicated line
+4. Copy the API key and paste it into the dedicated line.
-3. Click done
+5. Click **Done**.

 ## Support
 Any questions?
-We are here to help!
 Email [contact@gofirefly.io][1] or use the in-app chat.

 [1]: mailto:contact@gofirefly.io